agasyan/instafollower/README.md

 # instafollower
-Get same follower from some acc
+Get same follower from some acc, i open this project to particapate in hacktoberfest.
+This project is for fun to know public instagram follower from several instagram account.
+Anyone can contribute anything to make this project better and better :)

 ## Setup
 How to run the project locally